 My top 8 tips for the meal prep newbie:

 - Start with a plan – write down your grocery list, your meals you plan on making, if you don’t know what you’re making – do some research ahead of time.
 The most frustrating thing is starting to meal prep and then finding out you don’t have rice or whatever you need.
 I also like to buy my meat as close to my prepping day as possible to keep it fresh.
-I like to pick a primary protein source, carbohydrate and vegetable each week that I want to focus one.
+I like to pick 2 primary protein sources, carbohydrate and vegetable each week that I want to focus one.
 I rotate this week to week for variety but I find it easier this way then try to and prep elaborate meals with too much variety.

 - Washing Fruit – Don’t wash your fruit on Sunday.
 Unless your fruit is washed and dried completely, it can begin to grow mold by the end of the week.
 I like to put a napkin on the bottom of the container and take my fruit unwashed or wash it the morning of.

 - Picking Protein – There are ways to prepare your protein so it doesn’t taste dry by the last lunch.
 My favourite ways to prepare my meat is BBQing in the summer or making hamburger patties in my oven.
 I like to mix my Turkey meat with Beef to keep the Turkey moist yet still healthy and tasty.
 It’ll take time to find what meats you like.
-My favourite vegan proteins for meal prep are tempeh or chickpeas.
+My favourite vegan proteins for meal prep are tofu, tempeh or chickpeas.

 - Portion Control – Meal prepping is a great way to practice portion control.
 When eating out, you usually get WAY too much food that you should be consuming in one sitting but when it’s packed into a Styrofoam box, we eat it all.
-If you’re looking to lose weight, this is a great time to start counting your macros so you have an idea of what you should be eating and the balance between your macronutrients.
+If you’re looking to lose weight, this is a great time to start counting your macros so you have an idea of what you should be eating and the balance between your three macronutrients.

 - Lower your expectations – Harsh but true.
 The food isn’t going to taste like you JUST prepared it.
 Most foods taste different microwaved just like they would at home.
-That’s just what it is…I choose to compromise taste a bit to eat healthy and not worry about making poor choices last minute in moments of hunger during my work week.
+That’s just what it is…I choose to compromise on taste a bit to eat healthy and not worry about making poor choices last minute in moments of hunger during my work week.